As data on COVID-19 builds, a consensus is emerging about the key question: how does the coronavirus spread?

 Similarly, quick encounters outdoors — with physical barriers (read: masks!
 Wear.
 The.
 Damn.
 Masks!) stopping many droplets, and distance, time, and air movement dissipating the rest — seem less likely to cause infection as well.

-While some scientists say coronavirus spread by aerosol transmission is happening, there's not a consensus on how often.
+While many scientists now say spread by aerosol transmission is possible, there's not a consensus on how often.
 If it were as infectious as aerosolized viruses like measles, we would likely be seeing far more cases, the CDC's John Brooks told the Journal.

 What This Means Going Forward